-After many weeks of low water levels in Son La Hydropower Reservoir due to the intense heat, the water level has now risen again.
+After many weeks of low water levels in the Son La Hydropower Reservoir due to the intense heat, the water level has now risen again.
 The lives of people living along the lake have gradually stabilized, and tourism, aquaculture and seafood exploitation activities have also recovered.

-Son La Hydropower Dam, water level in the reservoir is rising again in early July.
+Son La Hydropower Dam, water level in the reservoir is rising strongly again in early July.
 Photo: Truong Son

 Mr. La Van Phong - Director of Quynh Nhai Travel Joint Stock Company - shared: "Since the beginning of June, the water level in the lake has been deeply depleted, at times only at the 177m level, close to the dead water level (level 175.03m).
-The deep water level has left the hills bare in the middle of the stream, and the towering Pa Uon bridge pillars have been exposed.
+The deep water level has left the hills bare in the middle of the stream, and the Pa Uon bridge pillars are exposed.

 Waterway traffic and tourism activities have been severely affected.
 However, in just over a week, the water has started to rise sharply, tourists are returning, especially on weekends, the number of customers booking tours to explore Uy Phong Bay is gradually increasing.

-Fish cages on the lake are back in operation when the water rises, making it easier for people to care for and harvest fish.
+Fish cages on the lake are back in operation when the water level rises, making it easier for people to care for and harvest fish.
 Photo: Truong Son

 Not only tourism, fishing and aquaculture activities are also recovering positively.

 Mr. Quàng Văn Hợp - a member of the Liếp Tè Aquaculture and General Services Cooperative - said: “My family has 15 fish cages.
 Before, when the water receded, we had to pull the rafts far from shore to avoid the heat and ensure depth for the fish to grow.
-In recent days, the water has risen rapidly, so I have moved the fish rafts back to their original location for convenient care and food transportation.
+In recent days, the water has risen rapidly, so I have moved the fish rafts back to their old location for convenient care and food transportation.
 The fish are growing steadily again, I am very happy.”

 People in Quynh Nhai commune (Son La) sell fresh fish caught from the hydroelectric reservoir.
 Photo: Truong Son